Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Self-hosted HTML5 network speed test without Flash or JavaDesplegar

-Herramienta de gestión y descubrimiento de solicitudes de contenido multimedia para Plex con flujo de trabajo de aprobaciónDesplegar
+Herramienta de gestión y descubrimiento de solicitudes de medios para Plex con flujo de trabajo de aprobaciónDesplegar

 Document management system that transforms physical documents into searchable digital archivesDesplegar